wurthless-elektroniks/sega-tmss-killer-attiny85/readme.md

 ## To build and flash the source

 * Assemble with avra
+* Set fuses as follows:
-* Use avrdude params -U lfuse:w:0xF1:m -U hfuse:w:0xDF:m -U efuse:w:0xFF:m
+  * For avrdude, use params -U lfuse:w:0xF1:m -U hfuse:w:0xDF:m -U efuse:w:0xFF:m
+  * For Xgpro, see here (https://github.com/wurthless-elektroniks/sega-tmss-killer-attiny85/issues/1) for fusesettings
+* You MUST set the fuses correctly or else this won't work.
 * Sorry about the horrible source code, I had never used AVR assembly before this project

 ## Assembly and installation